didalik/kot/README.md

 **Stellar Help Exchange (hX)** is an equitable cloud-based marketplace where you exchange all kinds of help for HEXA - my Help EXchange Asset.
 If you don't get the help you paid for, you get your HEXA back, and the help provider's reputation suffers.
 Stellar Help Exchange runs on [Stellar](https://stellar.com/).

 **Cloudflare Job Fair (jF)** is a place where all types of Job Requests meet all kinds of Job Offers from Job Agents.
 When an Agent gets authorized to do a Job, the job becomes an **hX** item with a certain amount of HEXA assigned to it.
-With **jF**, you expose Job Request and Job Offer to [Cloudflare](https://www.cloudflare.com/) only - my take on [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) ensures there is no man-in-the-middle ever.
+With **jF**, Job Requestor and Job Agent connect with each other via [Cloudflare](https://www.cloudflare.com/) only - 100% serverless [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) solutioin!

 These are my hobby projects.
 Combined, they make it possible for me and you to use the Internet for fun and profit.
 Presently, **jF** enables global access to the **hX + jF** proof of concept demo from [kloudoftrust.org](https://kloudoftrust.org):